MEET OUR TEAM

 Glynis Hibbott- Centre Owner/Director

-I am now into my 4th year of teaching and love that I am still learning so much each and every day.
-My favourite part of being a teacher is watching the extraordinary children I care for grow in their capability to be independent, world changing, kind human beings.
+I am now into my 4th year of teaching and love that I am still learning so much every day.
+My favourite part of being a teacher is watching the extraordinary children I care for grow in their capability to be independent, world-changing, kind human beings.
 I value compassion above everything else and hope to inspire the children I teach to do everything with love and understanding.
 I definitely view teaching more as a passion rather than a job.

 Tēnā koutou katoa.
-Having finished a Bachelor of Early Childhood Education, I am now working towards my registration.
 I am so excited to work for Farm Friends and I could not think of a better learning environment.
 I look forward to walking alongside your tamariki mokopuna in their learning journey.
 I am calm, kind, and nurturing with a passion for Papatūānuku and the learning that can happen with positive interactions.
 I aspire to provide experiences with nature that encourage the next kaitiaki of our planet.
-With a passion for learning and teaching te reo Māori and tikanga and as part of my commitment to Te Tiriti o Waitangi, I aim to provide an ever increasing bicultural curriculum.
+With a passion for learning and teaching te reo Māori and Tikanga and as part of my commitment to Te Tiriti o Waitangi, I aim to provide an ever increasing bicultural curriculum.